 Second, the paper addresses the means by which a sovereign debt restructuring plan may become legally binding on a sovereign debtor’s creditors.
 Earlier SDRM proposals generally have described and assessed the details of the formulation and content of a sovereign debt restructuring plan and the procedural steps involved in a making a restructuring plan effective.
 The paper generally leaves these details aside.
 Instead, it focuses primarily on the various legal structures that could be employed to cause a sovereign debtor’s creditors to be legally bound by a restructuring plan—i.e., the implementation of a restructuring plan.
 Aside from contractual approaches to restructuring, this matter of binding creditors is an area of legal analysis that is somewhat underdeveloped and neglected in the literature.
 The paper focuses on implementation of a restructuring plan under a statutory approach imposed by rule of law.
 The implementation scheme or schemes chosen for an SDRM are enormously important for the acceptability of the SDRM to political actors and market participants, the effectiveness of the operation of an SDRM, and the costs of devising and adopting an SDRM.

 Mooney, Charles W. Jr., "A No-Tribunal SDRM and the Means of Binding Creditors to the Terms of a Restructuring Plan" (2016).
-Faculty Scholarship.
+All Faculty Scholarship.
 1607.

 Banking and Finance Law Commons, Bankruptcy Law Commons, Conflict of Laws Commons, Dispute Resolution and Arbitration Commons, International Economics Commons, International Law Commons, International Relations Commons, Law and Economics Commons, Legislation Commons, Public Administration Commons, Transnational Law Commons